-- Extra snacks, cereal bar, chocolate etc.
+- Extra snacks, cereal bars, chocolate, etc.

-Extra money for souvenirs, drinks and gratuities (small change is useful to pay the villagers on the first day)
+Extra money for souvenirs, drinks, and gratuities (small change is useful to pay the villagers on the first day)

 The trekking company provides you with a bag that you can fill with all the other stuff you do not need during the day.
 The maximum weight is usually 7 kg and includes your sleeping bag and the air mattress.
-We recommend that you bring the lightest things and definitely not pack too much.
+We recommend that you bring the lightest things and definitely do not pack too much.
 Bring at least the following items: